robinbb/blog/src/hugo/content/about.md

 My life's mission is to show the world a better way to make software.

-- 24-year software development professional
+- 24 years of professional experience
 - Silicon Valley veteran

 Currently (in 2023):